Shashanka: Rise to power

 The Gupta Empire saw a series of weak kings after the death of Skandagupta in 467 C.E.
 On top of that, starting circa 480 C.E.
 Alchon Hun armies began attacking the declining empire from multiple sides.
 Defence of the vast empire put a strain on the royal treasury.
 Though the Huns were initially driven out, the protracted invasions quickened the downfall of the Gupta kings.
 It may be noted that Indian archeologist Shanker Sharma has argued that the empire's end was precipitated by a massive deluge around the middle of the sixth century C.E.

 Near the end of the sixth century, the empire was ruled over by a feeble ruler belonging to the Later Gupta dynasty, Mahasenagupta (r. c.
 562-601 C.E.).
 The decline of the Gupta empire had left the disintegrating empire in chaos.
 Numerous local kings and rulers like Yashodharman emerged, and started vying for control of the many pieces of the former empire.
 Shashanka emerged as one of these ambitious local rulers, aiming to seize control of Gauda and its surrounding region.

 The first mention of Shashanka is found in the 7th century hill fort Rohtasgarh in the small town of Rohtas in the kingdom of Magadha.
 The seal bore a curt inscription, "Mahasamanta Shashankadeva."

 Some historians believe that Shashanka began his career as a feudatory chief (maha samanta) under Mahasenagupta, of the Later Gupta Dynasty.
 And that after the death of Mahasenagupta, Shashanka drove the later Guptas and other prominent nobles out of the region and established his own kingdom with his capital at Karnasubarna.
-Other historians like Sailendra Nath Sen is of the opinion that Mahasenagupta - already under pressure from the Maukharis (for failing to provide adequate protection) - wouldn't have knowingly appointed Shashanka to such an important position.
+Other historians like Sailendra Nath Sen are of the opinion that Mahasenagupta - already under pressure from the Maukharis (for failing to provide adequate protection) - wouldn't have knowingly appointed Shashanka to such an important position.
 Middleton (2015) argues in a similar vein that Shashanka served as maha samanta to a Gauda king, possibly Jayanaga.

 Whether Shashanka was a feudatory under the Maukharis or the Guptas is not known.
 By 605 C.E. following Mahasenagupta's death, Shashanka had established what became known as the Gauda Kingdom.
 From there, he issued gold coins to celebrate his triumph, and came to be addressed as Maharajadhiraja (king of great kings).